June Rebellion: Insurrections

 The subsequent uprising put the roughly 3,000 insurgents in control of much of the eastern and central districts of Paris, between Chatelet, the Arsenal and the Faubourg Saint-Antoine, for one night.
 Cries were heard that the rioters would sup at the Tuileries Palace that evening.
 However, the rebellion failed to spread further.

 During the night of 5–6 June the 20,000 part-time militiamen of the Paris National Guard were reinforced by about 40,000 regular army troops under the command of the Comte de Lobau.
 This force occupied the peripheral districts of the capital.

-The insurgents made their stronghold in the Faubourg Saint-Martin, in the historic city center.
+The insurgents made their stronghold in the Faubourg Saint-Martin, in the historic city centre.
 They built barricades in the narrow streets around rue Saint-Martin and rue Saint-Denis.

 On the morning of 6 June the last rebels were surrounded at the intersection of rues Saint-Martin and Saint-Merry.
 At this point Louis-Philippe decided to show himself in the streets to confirm that he was still in control of the capital.
 Returning to Paris from Saint-Cloud, he met his ministers and generals at the Tuileries and declared a state of siege, then rode through the area of the rising, to the applause of the troops.

 The final struggle came at the Cloître Saint-Merry, where fighting continued until the early evening of 6 June.
 Total casualties in the rising were about 800.
 The army and national guard lost 73 killed and 344 wounded; on the insurgent side there were 93 killed and 291 wounded.
 The forces of the insurrection were spent.